monome/docs/modular/ansible/midi.md

 ## MIDI/voice

 By plugging a USB MIDI device into the [Ansible](/docs/modular/ansible) Eurorack module, you can access various MIDI-to-CV tools.
-These tools are available with a standalone Ansible, as well as through [dedicated Teletype commands](/docs/modular/ansible/teletype/#midi).
+These tools are available with a standalone Ansible, as well as an Ansible paired with Teletype through [dedicated Teletype commands](/docs/modular/ansible/teletype/#midi).

 The mode LED will show orange when running.